-For the Six Months Ended June 30, 2022, Compared to the Six Months Ended June 30, 2021:
+For the Nine Months Ended September 30, 2022, Compared to the Nine Months Ended September 30, 2021:

-- Personnel costs increased primarily due to a slight increase in headcount in our finance and accounting function. - Office and facilities expense increased due to the lease of 1,550 square feet of collaboration space, commencing August 1, 2021, which is subject to a two-year lease. - Noncash stock compensation expense included in general and administrative expense increased primarily due to the net annual and discretionary grant of incentive equity-based awards to employees in May 2022, in connection with our board-approved compensation and retention programs, and the discretionary grant of incentive equity-based awards to personnel in connection with the FY 2021 Acquisitions in June 2021, and noncash stock compensation amortization in connection with 1,350,000 performance based stock units granted on January 1, 2022, which vest in five equal tranches of 270,000 based on the achievement of certain Company stock price targets as described at Note 2 to the condensed consolidated financial statements elsewhere herein. - Depreciation and amortization expense increased due primarily to the amortization of trademark, developer and influencer related intangible assets acquired in connection with the FY 2021 acquisitions, totaling \$330,000.
+- Personnel costs increased primarily due to a slight increase in headcount in our finance and accounting function, human resources and operations functions. - Noncash stock compensation expense included in general and administrative expense increased primarily due to the net annual and discretionary grant of incentive equity-based awards to employees in May 2022, in connection with our board-approved compensation and retention programs, the discretionary grant of incentive equity-based awards to personnel in connection with the FY 2021 Acquisitions in June 2021, and noncash stock compensation amortization in connection with performance based stock units granted on January 1, 2022, which vest in five equal tranches of 270,000 based on the achievement of certain Company stock price targets as described at Note 2 to the condensed consolidated financial statements elsewhere herein. - Depreciation and amortization expense increased due primarily to the amortization of trademark, developer and influencer related intangible assets acquired in connection with the FY 2021 Acquisitions, totaling \$899,000. - As of September 30, 2022, the Company determined that it was probable that the contingency associated with the Initial Earn Out Period (as defined at Note 4 to the condensed consolidated financial statements) would be met in accordance with the terms of the Superbiz Purchase Agreement (as defined at Note 4 to the condensed consolidated financial statements), and the applicable amounts were reasonably estimable as of September 30, 2022, resulting in a charge to compensation expense totaling \$1,836,000 (including approximately 512,000 shares of common stock valued at \$0.68, the price of our common stock as of September 30, 2022), which is reflected in general and administrative expense in the condensed consolidated statement of operations for three and nine months ended September 30, 2022.
+Refer to Note 4 for additional information.